Ron’s Healthy Life Experiment Paid Off

 Just give it two weeks

-I joined WW Digital because I didn’t think I’d be able to attend Wellness Workshops regularly.
-The first week of the program was tough for me — I only lost half a pound!
-But I saw my friends who had tried the program in the past have amazing success, so I decided to put faith in it.
-I’d joined a few weeks before Thanksgiving, and I read articles on ww.com about staying on plan around the holidays.
+I joined WW Digital because I didn’t think I’d be able to attend WW Workshops regularly.
+I started a few weeks before Thanksgiving, and I read articles on ww.com about staying on plan around the holidays.
 I also read success stories of men and women who were able to lose weight and keep it off.
-When I stepped on the scale after the second week, I’d lost seven pounds!
-I don’t think my body was used to portion control.
-My weight loss leveled to one to two pounds per week, but that big loss was what I needed to keep going.
-That’s why I always say: Just give it two weeks.

 Take control of takeout

 Instead of ordering out, I started cooking more often.
 I can’t get enough of Asian cuisine.
 I used to love breaded, fried takeout like sweet-and-sour chicken; now I make my own healthy stir-fries at home, using significantly less oil.
-I’ll make chicken or beef with broccoli and lots of veggies.
-Plus, I started swapping in brown rice for white.
-(And I know I can still have a reasonable portion of my old favorites if I really want them.)
+I’ll make chicken or beef with broccoli and lots of veggies, and I started swapping in brown rice for white.

 The power of a resolution

 In 2004, a friend and I were at a New Year’s Eve party, and everyone was dancing.
 So we vowed to take salsa classes in the New Year.
 Fast forward 11 years, and I’m still dancing.
 But now, I find that I can move more swiftly across the dance floor.
-Another benefit: I sweat less, which is a plus for your dance partner!
 Salsa keeps you young, helps you stay fit, and is just so much fun.
-While all of us are dancing with our partners, we’re not eating or drinking since we’re obsessed with nailing the moves.
-But afterward, we like to go out to eat or grab a few cocktails.
-I make sure to save up my points if I know I’m going out that evening: I’ll load up on veggies during the day or squeeze in a run so that I can enjoy my night out.

 How Ron’s success with WW has improved his life